Discover the Patterns That Reveal the Trend with the Fractals Indicator for MT4

 What is a Fractal Pattern?

-A fractal pattern is a repeating pattern in which the same configuration occurs throughout the structure, on a variety of different scales.
 In nature, we see fractal patterns in the growth of crystals, the branching of twigs on trees, and the structure of snowflakes, to name just a few.
 These exhibit the properties of being recursive and self-similar.
 Fractal patterns are recursive because no matter how complex the whole, it is built from many repetitions of the same process.
 They are self-similar, in that if you look at a small section of the pattern, it is no different to a much larger section of the pattern, or even the whole.

 How does this apply to the financial markets though?